 Repurpose a plastic shelving unit with an old curtain to create not only a bedside table, but a storage area under the table, and the storage area is hidden from view!
 You can subdivide the shelf with boxes without worrying about how they look since you won’t see them except when you pull up the curtain to get something.
 This is where I keep my what-to-read-next pile and (in the box) my pajamas.

 The space under the bottom shelf can be used to store things you rarely need if you’re willing to pull out the bed when you do need those things.
 Or, if you can reach that space from the other side or the end, it’s a great space to stack rolls of toilet paper you bought by the case!

 (Speaking of green tips, here’s why you’ll want a basket of little cloths on your bedside table.)

-If your shelves are plastic and under the window like mine, you can put potted plants on top during the winter.
+If it’s under the window like mine, you can put potted plants on top.
+Win!

 Alternatively, this would be a great way to keep using a favorite baby blanket as the child gets bigger.

 This tip only works if your room size and shape allow for it, but it’s been great for us!

 This L-shaped computer desk was designed to support a desktop computer and cathode-ray tube (CRT) monitor that were very heavy and bulky, like the ones we had when we bought the desk in 2001.
 When we moved to this house, we set up the computer desk in the dining room.
 When we bought a flat-screen TV, we put it with the computer on the desk.
 (Learn what not to do when recycling your CRT!)

 Instead of facing into a corner of a room, the computer desk is now placed in a corner of the living room but with one end against a wall.
 This leaves the other leg of the L-shaped desk facing the center of the room.
 The TV faces out, toward the couch.
 The computer corner is tucked behind it–but there’s still plenty of space to sit there, thanks to a small alcove in the room.